If you have been diagnosed with MS while you are still at school, you may be unsure how it will affect your education.

 You may have been diagnosed with MS while you're still at school.
 You may be wondering if you will need time off for appointments or if you have a relapse.
 You may be thinking about whether your symptoms will make it harder to do your school work.

 Although having MS may require some adjustment from you and your school, you should be able to get a good education and enjoy school life as much as any other child.

-A school day can be tiring, even if you don't have MS. There might be limited opportunity to rest, and you may have to move around a large building or campus to get from class to class.
-On a good day, your MS might make no difference to you at school.
-You can attend all your lessons, join in with P.E. or clubs, and complete your homework on time.
+A day in school or college can be tiring, even if you don't have MS. There might be limited opportunity to rest, and you may have to move around a large building or campus to get from class to class.
+On a good day, your MS might make no difference to you at all.
+You can attend all your lessons, join in with P.E. or clubs, and complete your homework assignments on time.

 These videos, from our MSTV Youtube channel for young people affected by MS, offer some advice for dealing with fatigue and problems with thinking.
 In general, getting plenty of rest, drinking enough water, eating a balanced diet and staying organised will help.
 Exercising when you feel well will help you feel more alert.

 In the run up to exams or other stressful times, try to take good care of your mental and physical health.
+Learning stress management and relaxation skills will help you to deal with tougher times when they come along.
 Pace yourself, try to get plenty of sleep, and make sure you have all the support around you that you need to do your best.